Johannestegner/docker-teamcity/README.md

 The directory `/app/data/` is the teamcity data dir in the container.
 I would recommend adding `/app/data/backup` to a shared volume and backup the system regulary.
-To add new plugins, place them in the `/app/data/plugins` directory and reboot the docker image.
+To add new plugins, place them in the `/app/data/plugins` directory and restart the docker image.
 Log files are located in `/opt/teamcity/logs`.

 ### Port.